 Please see our Federal Legislation page for more detailed legislative information on the 2014 Farm Bill.

 U.S. State Industrial Hemp Legislation

-To date, thirty-three states and Puerto Rico have introduced pro-hemp legislation and twenty-two have passed pro-hemp legislation.
+To date, forty-one states and Puerto Rico have introduced pro-hemp legislation and twenty-five have passed pro-hemp legislation.

 Nine states have passed hemp resolutions: California, Colorado, Illinois, Montana, New Hampshire, New Mexico, North Dakota, Vermont and Virginia.

-Eight states have passed hemp study bills: Arkansas, Illinois, Maine, Minnesota, New Mexico, North Carolina, North Dakota, and Vermont.
+Nine states have passed hemp study bills: Arkansas, Connecticut, Illinois, Maine, Minnesota, New Mexico, North Carolina, North Dakota, and Vermont.
 Many other states have done studies without legislative directive.
 A complete list of state study bill legislation and state studies may be found on our Study Bill page.

-State legislators and representatives of farm policy organizations, for more information about passing a resolution in support of industrial hemp or a hemp study bill please see our Hemp Resolution page.
+State legislators and representatives of farm policy organizations, for more information about passing a resolution in support of industrial hemp or a hemp study bill please see our Hemp Resolution and Study Bill pages.